kcw36/lmnh_plant_health/pipelines/longterm/README.md

 - Provides utilities for extracting data from a cloud hosted RDS for SQL Server Instance.

 ## `transform`
-- Provides utilities for cleaning and normalising data ready for loading into an S3 Bucket.
+- Provides utilities for normalising data ready for loading into an S3 Bucket.

 ## `load`
 - Provides utilties for loading data into a cloud hosted AWS S3 bucket.